California Regional Exposure (CARE) Study

 Study of metals and other environmental chemicals in adults across the state, conducted one region at a time

-The study will measure levels of selected metals in urine and/or blood, and levels of perfluoroalkyl and polyfluoroalkyl substances (PFASs) in serum.
-Participants will be recruited from eight regions of the state, with one to two regions covered each year depending on resources.
+The study is measuring selected metals in urine and/or blood, and perfluoroalkyl and polyfluoroalkyl substances (PFASs) in serum for all CARE Study participants.
+We are also measuring some additional chemicals in smaller groups (“subsets”) of participants.
+So far these have included 1-nitropyrene as an indicator for exposure to diesel exhaust, and selected environmental phenols.
+Participants are being recruited from eight regions of the state, with approximately one region covered each year depending on resources.

 In each region, we will:

-- Enroll between 300-500 adults, representing different racial and ethnic backgrounds, income levels, and communities within the study area
+- Enroll between 300-500 adults representing different racial and ethnic backgrounds, income levels, and communities.

-- Collect information from participants to identify potential exposure sources
+- Collect information from participants to identify potential sources of exposures.

-- Hold community meetings to describe overall study findings
+- Hold community meetings to present overall study findings.

 This project is supported in part by the Centers for Disease Control and Prevention cooperative agreement #U88EH001148.

 Participants:Between 300-500 adults (age 18 and older) per region, for a total of up to 8000 adults statewide